-Dear viii.
-Weedinber.
-Indicate Your Status: (Select One) Over \$5,000 Threshold Notes Exceeded This is to notify you that either I have not yet raised (through contributions or loans from myself or others) or spent in excess of \$5,000 for my campaign for the U.S. House of Representatives, OR I did not raise or spend in excess of \$5,000 for my campaign until, which was a date subsequent to the original assignment of my Financial Disclosure Statement.
-I understand that raising or spending in excess of \$5,000 for my campaign requires filing a Financial Disclosure Statement with the Clerk of the House of Representatives according to the deadlines set out on pages 3 and 4 of the Financial Disclosure Instruction booklet. s This is to notify you that under the laws of the state of, I withdrew my candidacy for the U.S. House of Representatives on Withdrawal of Candidacy [Note if If your Financial Disclosure Statement was due before the date on which you withdrew from the race, you still must file a Financial Disclosure Statement with the House] Name (Please Print or Type): State:District: Date:
+Dear Mr. McCumber: Indicate Your Status: (Select One) This is to notify you that either I have not yet raised (through contributions or loans from myself or others) or spent in excess of \$5,000 for my campaign for the U.S. House of Representatives, OR I did not raise or spend in excess of \$5,000 for my campaign until, which was a date subsequent to the original assignment of my Financial Disclosure Statement.
+Over \$5,000 Threshold Not Exceeded I understand that raising or spending in excess of \$5,000 for my campaign requires filing a Financial Disclosure Statement with the Clerk of the House of Representatives according to the deadlines set out on pages 3 and 4 of the Financial Disclosure Instruction booklet.
+This is to notify you that under the laws of the state of L I withdrew my candidacy for the U.S. House of Representatives on [Note if If your Financial Disclosure Statement was due before the date on which you withdrew from the race, you still must file a Financial Disclosure Statement with the House] Withdrawal of Candidacy Name (Please Print or Type):